psegurap/react-notes/README.md

 # React Notes App

-Welcome to **React Todo App**, a modern and responsive task management application built with **React and TypeScript**.
-This project is designed to help users efficiently organize their daily tasks, improve productivity, and maintain focus with a clean and intuitive interface.

 Welcome to **React Notes App**, a simple and efficient note-taking application built with **React and TypeScript**.
 This project is designed to help users quickly capture ideas, organize thoughts, and manage notes in a clean and user-friendly environment.

 ---